 I recommend bringing:

-- You camera – as long as it’s small and can fit in a zipped pocket
+- Your camera – as long as it’s small and can fit in a zipped pocket

-- Warm layers, hat, and gloves if it’s cold
+- A warm hat, and gloves if it’s cold

 - Socks to wear with the loner non-slip shoes